 Lifetime Asset Protection Trust vs Other Trust Types

-Compared to Revocable Trusts
+Compared to Bare Trusts

-Features | Lifetime Asset Protection Trust | Revocable Trust |
+| Features | Lifetime Asset Protection Trust (Discretionary) | Bare Trust |

-Asset Protection | Strong protection against creditors | Limited protection |
+| Asset Protection | Strong protection against care fees, divorce, bankruptcy | No protection — beneficiary can demand assets at any time |

-Compared to Irrevocable Trusts
+Compared to Interest in Possession Trusts

 Maintaining Your Lifetime Asset Protection Trust